 Ever wonder how there’s always enough water for every guest on a cruise ship, or how you’re never vying for shower pressure with the stateroom next door?
-With an extensive program on board its ships, Royal Caribbean ensures that clean water is always available on its fleet of more than two dozen ships around the world—while being as energy efficient as possible.
+With our extensive program, Royal Caribbean ensures that clean water is always available across our fleet of more than 24 ships worldwide—while being as energy efficient as possible.

-5. Last but certainly not least, the program calls to reuse condensed water wherever possible, in order to conserve the clean water already brought or made on board.
+4. Importantly, ships reuse condensed water wherever possible, in order to conserve the clean water already brought or made on board.
 “Condensation is one of the best ways to conserve water,” says Nick.
 “For example, we collect all the water produced from our air-conditioning units and reuse it in our laundry system.
 We’re essentially getting this water for free because it has already been generated.”

 BONUS: “We love when guests help us out!” says Nick.
 “By reusing your towels, linens and sheets, you not only help our ships produce less water overall, but you also mitigate how much water needs to be purified on board.”